How To Chose the Best Trading Platform For Day Trading

-Day trading was once an exclusive form of trading only available to large financial institutions and professional speculators, however electronic trading and margin trading has opened up the doors of day trading to everybody with an internet connection.
+Day trading was once an exclusive form of trading only available to large financial institutions and professional speculators, however electronic trading and margin trading has lowered the financial capital requirements to start day trading and opened up the doors of day trading to everybody with an internet connection.

 With day trading, one of the primary concerns should always revolve around the online broker itself, it is paramount that you go with a trust worthy and reputable broker and always choose one that is regulated by a respected authority such as the Financial Conduct Authority in the UK and CySEC in Cyprus.